-a.
+- a.
 The following is a list of representative major infractions but is not a comprehensive list of all possible offenses.
 In each situation, a student will receive a minimum of a 1st level Code penalty.

-WRPS retains the right to consider the totality of the circumstances and impose a penalty that may exceed a 1st level Code violation.
+WRPS retains the right to consider the totality of the circumstances and impose a penalty that may exceed a 1st level Code violation. - i.

-- i.
 Out of school suspension. - ii.
-Use, possession, buying, distributing, or selling of controlled substances, unauthorized prescription drugs, street drugs and Performance Enhancing Substances (PES). - iii.
+Use, possession, buying, distributing, or selling of controlled substances, unauthorized prescription drugs, street drugs and Performance Enhancing Substances (PES).

+- iii.
 Use, possession, buying or selling of alcoholic beverages, tobacco/nicotine, e-cigarettes in any form. - iv.
 Possession or use of drug paraphernalia. - v.
-Hazing, harassment, initiations, discrimination, transmission of inappropriate pictures online, cyber bullying online - vi.
-Possession of a dangerous or concealed weapon on school grounds. - vii.
-Falsifying grades or teachers' signature on any report or document. - viii.
-Vandalism and/or criminal damage of property. - ix.
-Threatening a staff member. - x.
-Battery or sexual assault. - xi.
-Charged with a local, state, or federal violation(s) which may or may not include a citation or arrest; may include a criminal offense or violation of an ordinance having a statutory counterpart. - xii.
-Any student charged and/or convicted of a felony shall, upon the filing of felony charges, become ineligible for all further participation until the student has paid his/her debt to society and the courts consider the sentence served (including probation, community service, etc.) ("WIAA Felony Rule"). - xiii.
-Hosting a party or gathering where illegal activities are held which may include underage consumption of alcohol, illegal use of controlled substances, contributing to the delinquency of minors, not cooperating with law enforcement, etc. - xiv.
-Damage to any school property, property while under school supervision, damage to property of employees and students of the school district and damage to school buses. - xv.
-Threats to personal safety, assaults, and conduct that interferes with or during school activities or bussing. - xvi.
-Flagrant misbehavior in school, on school grounds or on buses that is disrespectful and defiant toward school or bus personnel. - xvii.
-Any athlete convicted of a felony (or other crime as determined by the Administration) will be suspended from participation (practice and competition) for a minimum of one calendar year.
-Restriction from participation shall be effective from the date of the crime. - xviii.
+Remaining present at gatherings where minors are consuming alcohol, tobacco or other drugs.
+Students are required to leave any gathering immediately upon the presence of illegal substances or illegal activities. - vi.
+Hazing, harassment, initiations, discrimination, in person or online. - vii.
+Transmission of inappropriate pictures, videos, posts online involving individual and/or others; cyberbullying (specifically targeting individuals/students/staff/etc), Transmission of inappropriate pictures - viii.
+Possession of a dangerous or concealed weapon on school grounds. - ix.
+Falsifying grades or teachers' signature on any report or document. - x.
+Vandalism and/or criminal damage of property. - xi.
+Threatening a staff member. - xii.
+Battery or sexual assault. - xiii.
+Charged with a local, state, or federal violation(s) which may or may not include a citation or arrest; may include a criminal offense or violation of an ordinance having a statutory counterpart. - xiv.
+Any student charged and/or convicted of a felony shall, upon the filing of felony charges, become ineligible for all further participation until the student has paid his/ her debt to society and the courts consider the sentence served (including probation, community service, etc.) ("WIAA Felony Rule"). - xv.
+Hosting a party or gathering where illegal activities are held which may include underage consumption of alcohol, illegal use of controlled substances, contributing to the delinquency of minors, not cooperating with law enforcement, etc. - xvi.
+Damage to any school property, property while under school supervision, damage to property of employees and students of the school district and damage to school buses. - xvii.
+Threats to personal safety, assaults, and conduct that interferes with or during school activities or bussing. - xviii.
+Flagrant misbehavior in school, on school grounds or on buses that is disrespectful and defiant toward school or bus personnel. - xix.
+Any athlete/participant convicted of a felony (or other crime as determined by the Administration) will be suspended from participation (practice and competition) for a minimum of one calendar year.
+Restriction from participation shall be effective from the date of the crime. - xx.
 Unacceptable conduct contrary to the ideals, principles, and standards of Wisconsin Rapids Public Schools, the Wisconsin Valley Conference, the Great Northern Conference, the WIAA and any applicable conference affiliations.